Telling Time Made Easy: Reading Analog Clocks for Kids

 Colorado Teaching Certificate in Elementary Education

-Master's Degree in Education from Teachers College, Columbia University
+Master's Degree in Education from Colorado State University

-I have been teaching elementary math since 2015.
-I am certified in Elementary Education K-6 in Colorado, and hold a Masters in Teaching & Learning from Colorado State and a Masters in International Education from Teachers College, Columbia.
+I have been teaching elementary math since 2015, helping students build confidence and strong problem-solving skills.
+I hold a K-6 Elementary Education certification in Colorado and have earned two master’s degrees: an M.S. in Teaching & Learning from Colorado State University and an M.A. in International Education from Teachers College, Columbia University.
+My expertise includes hands-on, engaging math instruction that supports diverse learning styles.

 Reviews